Axolotl Tank Size: Why It Matters So Much

 Choosing the right tank size is one of the most important decisions you’ll make as an axolotl keeper.
 Too small, and you’ll battle constant water quality issues and chronic stress.
 The right size gives your axolotl room to explore naturally while making maintenance far easier.

-This guide covers exactly how much space you need for different ages and multiple axolotls, plus the common mistakes new keepers make when choosing their first enclosure.
+This guide covers practical space targets for different ages and multiple axolotls, plus the common mistakes new keepers make when choosing their first enclosure.

 Minimum Gallon Requirements by Age

 Many sources repeat outdated information about tank sizes.
-These numbers are based on actual keeper experience and veterinary recommendations:
+These numbers reflect common keeper practice and the need for stable water quality:

 Juvenile Axolotls (2-6 inches)